Some vacation enthusiasts love their timeshare and use them often, but many timeshare owners would gladly sell you their timeshare for a penny.

 William Dorman has a different take on the Las Vegas timeshare he got talked into buying at a sales presentation 15 years ago.
 Yes, he has exchanged his parcel for trips to places like Palm Springs and Arizona, but nothing exotic.
 Those were always booked.
 He had to pay out of pocket for accommodations in New York because the timeshare there also was booked.

 Now he wants to get rid of it.

 “Nothing’s available, and you have to book two years ahead of time,” said Dorman, 56, of Dana Point.
 “People are giving them away … or they’re listed for $5 or $100 because people want to get out of them.”

-Some people are happy with their timeshares, saying they give them a chance to see the world in homey, spacious accommodations that cost less than an equivalent hotel.
-Others deeply regret them, saying maintenance fees keep rising, they can never book the times they want and they’re stuck paying for something they can’t use.
+Some people are happy with their timeshares, and timeshare attorneys hear from clients that say that the resort memberships give them a chance to see the world in homey, spacious accommodations that cost less than an equivalent hotel.
+Others deeply regret timeshares, saying maintenance fees keep rising, they can never book the times they want and they’re stuck paying for something they can’t use.